devx-cafe/git-phlow/docs/documentation.md

 **description**

-mkalias will create git alias's for phlow commands, so it is no longer necessary to write `phlow` before every command. e.g. `git workon 42`
+mkalias creates aliases for the git phlow commands.
+This allows you to use 'git workon', rather than 'git phlow workon'.
+The aliases are added to your global .gitconfig file.

 ### web
 ```